Sesdear/DjOnan2/README.md

 Command list:

 _-Music
-  - play - url/file
+  - play - <url>/file
   - stop
   - list - list of music in queue
-  - remove - Deletes by index a track from the queue 1 = 0
+  - remove - <track index> - Deletes by index a track from the queue 1 = 0
-  - repeat - Repeat mods single - repeat current track, all - repeat list of tracks, stop - stop repeat
+  - repeat - Repeat mods: <single> - repeat current track, <all> - repeat list of tracks, <stop> - stop repeat
+  - playYa - Playing music from yandex music

 _-Fun
   - shit - yourself, myself
+  - renameGlobal - <name> <mode 1,2,3> - rename all members on server (doesn't work)
+  - spamGlobal - <msg> - spam to all members direct

 how to use the bot:
 To do this, you need to go to the configs folder